MusclePharm

 MusclePharm Corporation is an American nutritional supplement company founded in 2006, Denver, CO and headquartered in Las Vegas, Nevada.

 History

 MusclePharm Corporation was incorporated on August 4, 2006.
 On February 18, 2010, the company acquired Muscle Pharm, LLC, and as a result, MusclePharm then became a wholly owned subsidiary.
 In 2021, MusclePharm named Sabina Rizvi its first president and CFO.
+In 2023, MusclePharm named Eric Hillman CEO.